 For instance, if you expect your child to make his bed every day, you should make your bed every day too.
 If you expect your child to speak respectfully to others, then you should do so as well.
 The more often your child sees you upholding the values and rules you teach, the more trusting they will be of you.

 Nothing builds trust more than owning up to your errors.
 There isn’t a perfect parent on this planet.
 We’re bound to screw up, and that’s okay!
 When you slip up, apologize to your child and let him know how sorry you are.

+George MacDonald once said, “To be trusted is a greater compliment than being loved.”
+I wholeheartedly agree.
 From the moment our children come into this world, they are drawing conclusions about the world and the people who are living life with them.
 Building a trusting relationship with your child is an ongoing commitment but it’s the cornerstone to having an unwavering relationship with your child.